 jardin majorelle blue

 There’s a blue in Marrakech that doesn’t exist anywhere else.
-It’s the blue of walls, fountains, and shadows - the colour of still air before dusk.
-At the Jardin Majorelle, this blue swallows the heat of the city, holding it in silence.
-Cacti stand like sculptures.
-Palm fronds cut patterns against the sky.
+It’s the blue of walls, fountains, and shadows, the colour of still air before dusk.
+At the Jardin Majorelle, this blue swallows the heat of the city.
+Cacti stand like sculptures, palm fronds cut patterns against the sky.
 Yves Saint Laurent called it his refuge.
-For me, it felt like stepping inside a memory painted in blue.
+To me, it felt like stepping inside a memory painted in blue.

 Low-angle view of a modern house with blue and green exterior walls, balcony railing, and a cactus plant next to it, under clear sky.